Kuhl Interceptr 1/4 Zip Review

 Layering Ability

-The Interceptr feels a bit thick which makes it a nice piece to layer over with a thin shell.
+The Interceptr feels a bit thick, which makes it a nice piece to layer over with a thin shell.
 The thumb loops help keep the sleeves in place while wearing another jacket.
-They're a bit thin though and some of our testers noted they cut into their hands.
+They're a bit thin, though; some of our testers noted they cut into their hands.
 The general slim fit of the jacket made it slide under other pieces well.

 What Other Fleece Jackets Should You Consider?

-The KUHL Interceptr is a midweight fleece designed for fashion.
-The cut, the thickness, and the lack of a full zip make it less ideal for performance attire but it looks great for the transition from the city to the crag.
-The Outdoor Research Vigor, however, is a higher scoring fleece that also costs less, though it does offer less weather resistance than the Interceptr.
-The Mountain Hardwear Stratus Full Zip offers higher overall performance for a similar price.
+The Kuhl Interceptr is a midweight fleece designed for fashion.
+The cut, thickness, and lack of a full zip make it less ideal for performance attire, but it looks great for the transition from the city to the crag.
+The Outdoor Research Vigor Full Zip] isn't as warm, but it offers better breathability and a lower weight.
+For our favorite overall fleece, check out the Patagonia R1 Air Hoody.

 Ad-free.
 Influence-free.
 Powered by Testing.